deeppavlov/chatsky/CONTRIBUTING.md

 DFF uses docker images for two purposes:
 1. Database images for integration testing.
 2. Images for statistics collection.
+3. Setting up Rasa framework for working with extended conditions.

 The first group can be launched via